peeveen/sourcelink-gitlab-proxy/README.md

 ## Build

-1. Optionally modify `appsettings.yml` with your preferred settings (see 'Usage' section below).
+1. _(Optional)_ Modify `appsettings.yml` with your preferred settings (see 'Usage' section below).
+If you don't do this, you will have to supply your configuration arguments via command line when you run the proxy.
-2. Optionally add an HTTPS certificate somewhere (see 'HTTPS' section below)
+2. _(Optional)_ Add an HTTPS certificate somewhere (see 'HTTPS' section below).
+If you don't do this, you will only be able to use this proxy via HTTP.
 3. Run the build command (you can specify a different tag if you wish):

 ```
 docker build -t sourcelinkgitlabproxy .
 ```

-> You can optionally add `--build-arg version=n.n.n.n` to version stamp the built files, otherwise they will have a default version of 1.0.0.0.
+> You can add `--build-arg version=n.n.n.n` to set the version numbers in the built files, otherwise they will have a default version of 1.0.0.0.

 ## Testing